-If it feels like a heart attack and acts like a heart attack, does that mean that it is a heart attack?
+If it feels and acts like a heart attack, does that mean that it is one?

-In fact, the two conditions are so similar that even medical professionals can have a difficult time distinguishing between them, until certain cardiac imaging and blood tests are performed.
+Also referred to as a stress cardiomyopathy and the Japanese term Takotsubo, broken heart syndrome is not as deadly as a coronary, but it can mimic a heart attack in many ways.
+Both conditions share similar symptoms, including heart failure, irregular contractions and cardiac fluid buildup.
+In fact, the two are so similar that even medical professionals can have a difficult time distinguishing between them, until certain cardiac imaging and blood tests are performed.

 Broken heart syndrome got its name from its primary cause—extreme emotional stress.

-If exposed to elevated levels of stress hormones for too long, the heart becomes enlarged with blood and can no longer pump blood efficiently.
-"You're hormones are essentially asking your heart to do the impossible.
-It’s the equivalent of running all-out on a treadmill for eight hours straight," Schaub says.
+If exposed to elevated levels of stress hormones for too long, the heart becomes enlarged with blood and can no longer pump efficiently.
+“Your hormones are essentially asking your heart to do the impossible,” Dr. Schaub.
+“It’s the equivalent of running at full speed on a treadmill for eight hours straight.”

-- Physiological: An increase in the levels of stress hormones, such as cortisol and adrenaline, directly affects you cardiovascular system by elevating blood pressure and cholesterol levels and decreasing blood flow to the heart.
+- Physiological: An increase in the levels of stress hormones, such as cortisol and adrenaline, directly affects your cardiovascular system by elevating blood pressure and cholesterol levels and decreasing blood flow to the heart.

 - Cellular: Stress hormones also impact your long-term health by latching onto different cells in your body, weakening them and making them more susceptible to damage.

-- Celebrate the good things.
-"Most caregivers don’t acknowledge how much they’re actually doing,” says Schaub.
+- Appreciate your efforts and the good things in life.
+“Most caregivers don’t acknowledge how much they’re actually doing,” says Dr. Schaub.
 “This makes it seem like they’re always swimming upstream.
-They can’t cure their loved one—many times they can’t even make them comfortable.
-They never allow themselves to feel a sense of accomplishment for what they have done for their elder."
-Remember, you leave a legacy through caregiving that can be powerful and inspiring, if you let it.
+They can’t cure their loved one, and, in some cases, they can’t even make them comfortable.
+Because of this, they never allow themselves to feel a sense of accomplishment for what they have done for their elder.”